 If you want to know what we hold please email or write addressing communications to the Manager and marking your email heading and letter ‘DATA INFORMATION REQUEST’.
 Our full address is: Perfect Eyes Ltd of Ground Floor, 121, Harley Street, London W1G 6AX.
 If you wish to communicate by email the correct email address will be: [email protected]

 You may also request a copy of what we hold which is known as a ‘subject data request’.
-As such any request should always be in writing and signed by you.
 We may contact you to verify the request.
 We will ask you to sign a pro forma authority which will be kept on file.
 We will ask you to provide up to date suitable ID.
 We will abide by the data protection regulations on charges and timings of the request.
 To contact us use the above email and postal address.
 Mark the email heading or letter ‘SUBJECT DATA REQUEST’.

 We always abide by the law and as the law requires us to ask your permission if using certain kinds of cookies we will of course do so the first time you enter.
 The law also requires us to make sure you understand what cookies are and why we use them.

 A cookie, also known as an HTTP cookie, web cookie, or browser cookie, is a small piece of data sent from a website and stored in a user’s web browser while a user is browsing a website.
 When the user browses the same website in the future, the data stored in the cookie can be retrieved by the website to notify the website of the user’s previous activity.
 Cookies are not viruses, spyware, or Trojans that cause harm to your machine.